birb-digital/wrongthink-server/README.md

 ### this codebase is not audited and you are using this messenger at your own risk.

-i do accept vulnerability reports (parabirb@protonmail.ch / @parabirb Twitter / parabirb#9968 Discord) and will patch them ASAP, but i cannot guarantee that wrongthink.me is secure.
+we do accept vulnerability reports (parabirb@protonmail.ch / @parabirb Twitter / parabirb#9968 Discord) and will patch them ASAP, but i cannot guarantee that wrongthink.me is secure.

 ## how are things derived
 ### fingerprint